PRELIMINARY INVENTORY OF THE HAL GLICKSMAN PAPERS, CIRCA 1927-2010

 Scope and Content Note

-This series contains slides, negatives, transparencies, color photography and audiovisual materials.
-Personal photographs
+This series contains slides, negatives, transparencies, color photography and

-form the bulk of the series.
-Other photographic materials focus on individual artists, the Otis Art Gallery, brain hemispheres,
+photographic materials focus on individual artists, the Otis Art Gallery, brain

-Collage and Assemblage exhibition.
-Many of the audiovisual recordings relate to specific artists and exhibitions.
-Slides and
+hemispheres, Collage and Assemblage exhibition.
+Many of the audiovisual recordings

-from developers, wood boxes, and slide carousels.
+envelopes from developers, wood boxes, and slide carousels.

 Audiovisual materials are unavailable until reformatting is complete.
-Contact the repository for information regarding access.
+Contact the

-Use copies are indicated in container list below.
-Online access to
+repository for information regarding access.
+Use copies are indicated in container list

-selected digitized audio recordings is available to on-site readers and Getty staff.
-Items were numbered by the repository.
+is available to on-site readers and Getty staff.
+Items were

-Some slides were arranged topically by Glicksman, while other slides are in no discernable order.
-Topics identified by Glicksman
+Some slides were arranged topically by Glicksman, while other slides are in no

-have been documented on the slide housing.
+housing.
 The original order of audiovisual materials was also retained.

-Box 63, Folder 1-4
+box 63, folder 1-4

 Black-and-white photographs,